jack126guy/oneactrecords/README.md

 # One Act Records

+**Abandoned**: No new work has been done since 2015.
+The recommended replacement is [Rowboat Music](https://github.com/jack126guy/rowboat-music) which uses a static-site generator (Hugo).
+[Compatibility scripts](https://github.com/jack126guy/oar-to-rm-compat) are available to ensure that old URLs still work.
+Some (incomplete) documentation is available.

+---

 One Act Records is a lightweight program for creating a music website.
 It is designed for amateur musicians: The name "One Act Records" is a parody of record label names, illustrating the belief that musicians do not need record labels to promote their music.

 [See it in action](http://anon126.tk/cyanomixer) for my music.